Mark Lamarr: Radio

 Lamarr has previously presented shows on BBC GLR, BBC Radio 5 and BBC Radio 1.
 He also often guest presented the late night BBC Radio 2 show, sitting in for Mark Radcliffe.

 On 20 July 1998, Lamarr launched a new show on BBC Radio 2 called Shake, Rattle and Roll, where he played tracks from his own record collection of obscure rock and roll.
 He also presented The Reggae Show series and Mark Lamarr's Alternative Sixties, playing lesser known tracks from the 1960s.

 On 22 April 2006, Lamarr started a new Radio 2 show called God's Jukebox.
 The show aired from midnight to 3.00am on Saturdays and featured a wide variety of music from the previous 70 years including soul, ska, reggae, country, gospel and rap.
 He also, with Jo Brand, regularly covered the Jonathan Ross Saturday morning show on Radio 2 when Ross was away.
 His final God's Jukebox show was broadcast on Christmas Eve/Day, 2010.
 At the end of 2010 Lamarr left Radio 2, claiming the station had lost interest in non-mainstream music.
-In a 2013 interview with music website “Famous Last Words”, Lamarr stated that he would return to radio in the future.

 Lamarr presented a music show for British Airways on-board listeners as part of their in-flight entertainment.
 In this show he presented a mix of rock and roll, blues, reggae, soul and R&B.

 Post-radio career

 Lamarr has continued to produce compilation albums for several record labels, with an emphasis on lesser-known rock 'n' roll tracks.
 He produced a compilation for Vee-Tone Records in 2015.
-Lamarr joined Twitter in 2018 and uses the platform to showcase lesser known music.
+Lamarr joined Twitter in 2018 and uses the platform to showcase lesser-known music.

 Lamarr made a return to comedy in September 2020, appearing in an episode of the BBC Radio 4 sitcom Phil Ellis Is Trying as the voice of Billy Bonker, the reclusive owner of a Cup-a-Soup factory.

+In 2023 Lamarr confirmed on social media that he had retired, and did so at 43.
+As of 2026, he has been acting as a record dealer.